USDAForestService/fs-open-forest-platform/README.md

 # U.S. Forest Service Intake Module
-Module for intake of special use applications for Forest Service Application Permits
+Module for intake of special use applications for Forest Service Application Permits.

 ## Contributing